hmrc/vat-service-guide/source/documentation/closedown.html.md

 The scenario where this is needed is when an agency ceases trading.

-If an agency no longer wants to participate in MTD, they can stop using their Government Gateway ID.We are currently working to include a digital journey as part of the wider change of circumstances solution.
+If an agency no longer wants to participate in MTD, they can stop using their Government Gateway ID.
+We are currently working to include a digital journey as part of the wider change of circumstances solution.